MichaelScript/kubernetes-mongodb/README.md

 # kubernetes-mongodb
-Working mongodb replica sets with kubernetes
+Working mongodb replica sets with kubernetes and MiniKube.
+If you want this to work properly on GKE just change the storage class portion.

 You'll need a secret for your mongodb key if you don't have one already: `sh generate-secret.sh`